-The Commission has determined it should not make the proposed Rule but should instead make a more preferable Rule.5 The proposed more preferable Rule incorporates the principle from the proposed Rule that there should be an efficient level of compensation for embedded generators for the benefits they provide in terms of reduced need to augment the transmission network.
+The Commission has determined to make a more preferable rule in accordance with sections 91A and 102 of the NEL.8 The more preferable rule incorporates the principle from the proposed rule that there should be an efficient level of compensation for embedded generators for the benefits they provide in terms of reduced need to augment the transmission network.
+Its key features are described in section 3.2.

-However, rather than creating circumstances where a DNSP would be prohibited from making an avoided TUoS payment, the proposed more preferable Rule obligates the TNSP to take avoided TUoS payments into consideration when negotiating a network support payment with an embedded generator.
+However, rather than creating circumstances where a DNSP would be prohibited from making an avoided TUoS payment, the more preferable rule obligates the TNSP to take avoided TUoS payments into consideration when negotiating a network support payment with an embedded generator.

-The Commission's reasons for making this draft Rule determination are set out in section 3.1.
+The Commission's reasons for making this final rule determination are set out in section 3.1.